Th0ughtTrain/date-night-randomizer/References and Docs/CaseStudy.md

 ## Development

-This app was actually one of my first expirementations with react.
+This app was actually one of my first experimentations with react.
 So as I was learning I was adding features.
 The central problem of this app was to get inputted data and store and retrieve it in and from state and local storage.
-I had to draw a diagram to show how the information flowed so I could understand exactly how I should code it and it took a few rewrites to get it to a point where data flowed correctly.
+I started developing this web app well before I learned redux, and I had to draw a diagram to show how the information flowed so I could understand exactly how I should code it and it took a few rewrites to get it to a point where data flowed correctly.

 ## Outcome

- I believe flexibility of an application is important to a user experience and I've achieved that here.
+ I believe flexibility of an application is important to a user experience which was in consideration throughout the development.
 The app retrieves data from a pre-determined list as well as being able to use user inputted items that it stores in local storage.
 This is a starting point for further customization options down the line that ensures that users can have options that are reflective of their preferences and needs.

  ## Built with
     - HTML